What Kind of Website Do You Need?

 - Sustainability – Will the complexity of your website grow as your business grows?

 WordPress is an extremely flexible, open-source, website-building platform.
 Since its launch in 2003, WordPress has improved and expanded many times.
-Its massive plug-in marketplace — a collection of more than 50,000 third-party applications — makes WordPress an even more adaptable platform.
-Overall, WordPress powers almost 40 percent of the world’s websites.
+Its massive plugin marketplace — a collection of more than 50,000 third-party applications — makes WordPress an even more adaptable platform.
+Overall, WordPress powers over 40 percent of the world’s websites.

 So, why would anyone choose not to use WordPress?